-Attention DISH customers: Possible service interruption
+Larger turnout than expected for Redding Sister March

 -

-- Shasta Shasta Co.
-Sheriff's Office sees increase in CCW applications
+- Shasta Shasta Co. warning residents about sewage spill in Churn Creek

 -